CEPF and the SDGs

 The Critical Ecosystem Partnership Fund (CEPF) supports the SDGs and the U.N.’s recognition that sustaining a healthy environment is vital to the long-term well-being of people.

-Through its grantees, CEPF has made and expects to expand on contributions to several of the goals, particularly Goal 15, which focuses on CEPF’s core business—conservation of biodiversity and critical ecosystems.
+CEPF's grantees have made contributions to several of the goals, particularly Goal 15, which focuses on CEPF’s core business—conservation of biodiversity and critical ecosystems.
+The following table includes contributions to the SDGs via CEPF-funded projects through 30 June 2024.